 About the research

-We surveyed 47,000 respondents across 28 markets including Australia, Brazil, Canada, Chile, China (mainland) France, Germany, Hong Kong (SAR), Indonesia, Italy, Japan, Netherlands, Singapore, Spain, Sweden, Thailand, the United Kingdom and the United States.
+We surveyed 47,000 respondents across 28 markets including Australia, Brazil, Canada, Chile, China (including mainland and Hong Kong), France, Germany, Indonesia, Italy, Japan, Netherlands, Singapore, Spain, Sweden, Thailand, the United Kingdom and the United States.

 Respondents were consumers of banking and insurance; they were required to have a bank account and an insurance policy.
 Respondents covered multiple generations and income levels.
 The fieldwork for the survey was conducted during May and June, 2018.